 - Visiting relatives

-If entering the USA visa-free, travellers are not authorised to carry out productive work, regardless of where the employer is located.
+If entering the USA visa-free, travelers are not authorized to carry out productive work, regardless of where the employer is located.
 This means you cannot work or undertake paid or gainful employment or study during your period of ESTA stay.

 Conducting leadership and management training seminars or other training events, is also not permissible under the VWP.

-For any of the above activities, you will need to apply for the relevant US visa.
+For any of these activities, you would need to apply for the relevant US visa.

 How long is ESTA valid?